GwenSign in

 Research paths Gwen can use to inspect public information, summarize sources, prepare briefs, and watch for changes.
 Examples: web research, browsers, news, market pages, funding sources, public datasets.

-CRM, finance, support, marketing, analytics, and operations systems that Gwen can coordinate as integrations mature.
+CRM, finance, support, marketing, analytics, and operations systems that Gwen can coordinate when a mission needs business context.
 Examples: CRM, accounting, support desk, analytics, project management, marketing tools.

 Code repositories, runtime workspaces, command-line engines, and review loops for software missions.
 Examples: GitHub, cloud runtime, coding engines, test commands, pull requests, deployment checks.